jonahmajumder/flash/README.md

 The major components of the project are:
 * Qt UI files (created and edited in the "[Qt Creator](https://wiki.qt.io/Qt_Creator)" desktop application)
 * Python code to reference/modify UI elements and run the application
-* The [py2app](https://py2app.readthedocs.io/en/latest/#) utility, allowing for bundling of python code into standalone Mac apps
+* The [py2app](https://py2app.readthedocs.io/en/latest/#) utility, allowing for bundling of python code into apps

+The ultimate goal is a standalone (macOS) app that operates without any source files, or even any Python installation.
+All auxiliary code and data is included within the app itself (which is actually a folder, but appears as a single "executable").
+I have therefore included a zipped version of the app ("Flash.zip"), which ideally should work without any modification, after being unzipped.

 ## FEATURES AND IMPROVEMENTS I HOPE TO IMPLEMENT
 - [ ] better graphic design
+- [ ] transitions based on action (i.e. flip, to stack, start)
+- [ ] list tested/remaining cards in deck
 - [ ] ability to write ignored comments in text file
 - [ ] pictures associated with vocab, and the ability to prompt with them
 - [X] reverse testing (show definition, require term)